D4N1L0200/DelMulti/README.md

 If you prefer to build the project from source code, follow these steps:

-1. Clone the repository: `git clone https://github.com/D4N1L0200/DelNet.git`
+1. Clone the repository: `git clone https://github.com/D4N1L0200/DelMulti.git`
-2. Navigate to the project directory: `cd DelNet`
+2. Navigate to the project directory: `cd DelMulti`
 3. Install dependencies: `pip install pygame`
 4. Build the executables? `build.bat`
 5. Start the server: `.\dist\server.exe`